Blackrock is undergoing a building boom after many years of inactivity with major commercial and retail developments on Frascati Road.

 Like Buddhist prayer flags, bones are also strung above.
 The design dates to 1870, when a local man was hired to take bones stored in a crypt and turn them into art.

-Conor, our Business Development Manager and lover of Irish history, discussed a recent trip to The Wicklow Gaol which has seen many acts of injustice and suffering.
+Eric, a member of our BRE Daylight & Sunlight team and lover of Irish history, discussed a pre-lockdown trip to The Wicklow Gaol which has seen many acts of injustice and suffering.

 From penning in thousands of prisoners during the Great Famine to jailing and torturing rebels during the 1798 Rebellion and the War of Independence.